qsb-dev/quantum-space-buddies/DEVELOPMENT.md

 ## Debugging
 ### Debug Actions :

+Press Q + Numpad Enter to toggle debug mode in game (corresponds with the debug setting "debugMode" in the section below).

 Hold Q and press :

 - Numpad 1 - Teleport to nearest player.
 - Numpad 2 - If holding LeftShift, warp to the dreamworld Vault fire.
 If not, warp to the Endless Canyon.
+If already in dreamworld, pick up lantern.
 - Numpad 3 - Unlock the Sealed Vault.
 - Numpad 4 - Damage the ship's electrical system.
 - Numpad 5 - Trigger the supernova.
 - Numpad 6 - Set the flags for having met Solanum and the Prisoner.
-- Numpad 7 - Warp to the Vessel.
+- Numpad 7 - Warp to the Vessel and insert the warp core.
-- Numpad 8 - Insert the Advanced Warp Core into the Vessel.
+- Numpad 8 - Spawn a fake player.
+For Ghostbuster testing.
 - Numpad 9 - If holding LeftShift, load the SolarSystem scene.
 If not, load the EyeOfTheUniverse scene.
 - Numpad 0 - Revive a random dead player.